 Intangible assets consist primarily of intangible assets purchased through acquisitions.
 Finite-lived intangible assets are amortized for financial reporting purposes using the straight-line method over the estimated useful lives of the assets ranging from 1 to 6 years.
-Indefinite-lived intangible assets are not amortized but tested annually for impairment on an annual basis in the fourth quarter, or when events or changes in circumstances indicate that indefinite-lived intangible assets might be impaired.
+Indefinite-lived intangible assets are not amortized but tested annually for impairment in the fourth quarter, or when events or changes in circumstances indicate that indefinite-lived intangible assets might be impaired.